libyal/winreg-kb/docs/sources/system-keys/Environment-variables.md

 Name | Data type | Description
 --- | --- | ---
-%NAME% | REG_SZ | environment variable, where %NAME% contains the name of the environment variable.
+%NAME% | REG_SZ | Value of an environment variable, where %NAME% contains the name of the environment variable.

 For example the "windir" value that contains "%SystemRoot%".